How good have you been at practicing self-care recently?

 By incorporating activities that cater to your overall happiness you will be more capable of being in control of your true happiness.What does your perfect day look like? #selfcare #writingprompts Click To Tweet

-More Self Care Journal Prompts To Improve Your Mental Health
+More Self Care Journal Prompts for Mental Health Support

 List the typical emotions you experience in a day or week.

-Once you list your typical emotions I encourage you to check out these free mood tracker worksheets to continue with this process.
+Once you list your typical emotions I encourage you to check out this beautiful mood tracking journal to continue with this process.